WHyAMiHere-6/useless_project_temp/README.md

 ### Team Members

-- Team Lead: **ANSHA MEHRIN M N** - MODEL ENGINEERING COLLEGE THRIKKAKARA
+* Team Lead: **ANSHA MEHRIN M N** - MODEL ENGINEERING COLLEGE THRIKKAKARA
-- Member 2: **ABHAY ARAKKAL** - MODEL ENGINEERING COLLEGE THRIKKAKARA
+* Member 2: **ABHAY ARAKKAL** - MODEL ENGINEERING COLLEGE THRIKKAKARA

 ---

 ## Project Description

-**Shut Eye Alarm** is a reverse alarm clock designed to make sure you actually go to sleep instead of waking you up.
+**Sleep.exe** is a reverse alarm clock designed to do the exact opposite of what a normal alarm clock does.

+Instead of helping the user wake up in the morning, **Sleep.exe tries to make them go back to sleep.**

-At the user's scheduled bedtime, the alarm starts ringing and continues to annoy the user until an **ESP32-CAM detects that their eyes are closed**.
+At the user's scheduled wake-up time, the alarm starts buzzing.
+The system uses an **ESP32-CAM** to monitor the user's face and **computer vision** to determine whether their eyes are open or closed.

-Using computer vision, the system checks whether the user appears to be asleep.
-Once the eyes are detected as closed for a certain period, the alarm turns off.
+* 👁️ **Eyes open → Buzzer ON**
+* 😴 **Eyes closed → Buzzer OFF**
+* 👀 **Eyes open again → Buzzer ON again**

+The alarm only stops when the system detects that the user has gone back to sleep.

 In short:

-> **An alarm clock that annoys you until you sleep! 😂**
+> **An alarm clock that gets angry when you wake up! 😂**

 ---